Kamala-Dadashova/Kamala-Dadashova/README.md

 🔬 **Research Focus:**

-   - **Uncertainty Quantification (UQ):** Enhancing model reliability by managing data variability.
+   - **Uncertainty Quantification (UQ):** Determining how uncertainty in input parameters, model structure, or environmental conditions impacts the output or predictions of a model.
    - **Bayesian Statistics:** Developing probabilistic models for robust decision-making.
-   - **Mathematical and Statistical Modeling:** Applying advanced techniques to solve complex problems.

 ## Languages and Tools